CRISM (Compact Reconnaissance Imaging Spectrometer for Mars)

 Selected Images and Artists' Conceptions of the Mars Reconnaissance Orbiter Mission

-MRO is the largest U.S. spacecraft to reach Mars since Viking 1
+MRO is the largest U.S. spacecraft to reach Mars since Viking 1 and Viking 2 in 1976.
+(Courtesy NASA/JPL-Caltech.)

 (284 kB JPG)